nick9730/React-Friends/README.md

 It is one list of friends.
 In this list you can add and remove the friends.Also, you can  define the bill and the expense from each friend.
-The programm calculates automatically the splitting of bill.
+The programm calculates automatically the splitting of the bill.